Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/315b-netboot-utilities.md

 **Test description**

-This test aims to verify that the iPXE shell works correctly by configuring network interface and booting from selected adress.
+This test aims to verify that the iPXE shell works correctly by configuring network interface and booting from selected address.

 **Test configuration data**